Bram Moolenaar: Illness and death

 Moolenaar reported health problems in October 2022.
 On 5 August 2023, Moolenaar's family announced in the Vim Google Group that Moolenaar had died two days prior, at the age of 62, because of a rapidly developing medical condition.
 His funeral was held in Lisse, Netherlands, on 16 August 2023.
-Vim will be continued by co-contributor Christian Brabandt.
+Vim was continued by co-contributor Christian Brabandt.

 Posthumous fame

 Bram Moolenaar was posthumously awarded the 2024 European SFS Award at SFSCON 24, a free software meeting organised since 2004 by the Free Software Foundation Europe (FSFE) and the Linux User Group Bolzano-Bozen (LUGBZ).